 Now, it’s important to remember the past, as to ensure we do not repeat our mistakes.
 During the beer boom of the early 90s, many a brewing business set up shop to make a quick buck without an awareness of beer as a superior and savored beverage.
 This is so important to relay now as we are in the midst of another boom.
 To those bold enough to try, I warn: you cannot clone craft greatness.
 Greatness comes from within, and only from having a deep understanding and appreciation of the culture and community of craft beer.

-But, as we’re seeing, if you’re already a thriving craft brewer, you can successfully split your love into two, in what I like to call a double down, by opening an additional location that is just as amazing, real and authentic as home.
+But, as we’re seeing, if you’re already a thriving craft brewer, you can successfully split your love into two, in what I like to call a double down, by opening additional locations that are just as amazing, real and authentic as home.
 The list below shares craft breweries (we’re aware of) who have recently added (or are planning) an additional location.

 Craft Breweries With Additional Locations